 - Bring a large pot of salted water to a boil.
 Cook the orzo according to the package's directions or until al dente.
 Drain.

-- Preheat the oven to 400F.
-Place the shrimp onto a large baking sheet, toss with the olive oil and salt, and spread it in a single layer.
+- Preheat the oven to 400°F. Place the shrimp onto a large baking sheet, toss with the olive oil and salt, and spread it in a single layer.
 Bake the shrimp on the bottom rack of the oven for 6-8 minutes until they're pink and opaque.
-Mine usually come out perfect in 7 minutes.

-- Meanwhile, add all ingredients for the orzo salad—except for the orzo and feta—to a large bowl.
+- Meanwhile, toss together all ingredients for the orzo salad-except the orzo and feta-in a large bowl.

 - In a small bowl, whisk together the extra virgin olive oil and lemon juice.

-- Add the cooked orzo and cooked shrimp to the large bowl and toss everything together.
-Pour all the dressing over the orzo along with some freshly ground black pepper and toss again.
-Taste to see if there's enough salt, and add more if needed.
-You can also add more freshly squeezed lemon juice if you want more lemon flavor.
-Mix in the crumbled feta.
+- Add the cooked orzo and shrimp to the large bowl, and toss everything together.
+Pour all the dressing over the orzo along with some freshly ground black pepper and the crumbled feta, and toss again.
+Taste for salt.
 Enjoy!